Slamannan Railway: Origins

-The Company is authorised
+The company is authorised

-The company was incorporated on 3 July 1835 with a share capital of £86,000 and loan capital of £20,000.
-The proprietors had presented the Bill to Parliament with the minimum of publicity, and no subscription list had been prepared.
+The company was incorporated by the Slamannan Railway Act 1835 (5 & 6 Will.
+4. c. lv) on 3 July 1835 with a share capital of £86,000 and loan capital of £20,000.
+The proprietors had presented the bill to Parliament with the minimum of publicity, and no subscription list had been prepared.
 Thomas Grahame had said that "The scheme is so obviously advantageous that the subscriptions would be easily filled up."

-The Act specified that work on construction could not start until the estimated cost of construction was fully subscribed, and this forced a delay until mid-1836, and first contracts were not let until October.
+The Slamannan Railway Act 1835 specified that work on construction could not start until the estimated cost of construction was fully subscribed, and this forced a delay until mid-1836, and first contracts were not let until October.
 John Benjamin Macneill (later to be called "the Father of the Irish railway system") was appointed principal engineer and Thomas Telford Mitchell was Resident Engineer.

-At the Annual General Meeting in February 1838 it was reported that one of the two construction contractors had failed to achieve the required output, and part of his contract was taken over by the Company directly; however a year later it was stated that both contractors had failed to achieve the required progress, and moreover that almost the whole of the subscribed capital had been expended.
-A further Act of Parliament was obtained in July 1839, authorising total share capital of £140,000 and the usual additional one-third of the value in borrowings.
+At the annual general meeting in February 1838 it was reported that one of the two construction contractors had failed to achieve the required output, and part of his contract was taken over by the company directly; however a year later it was stated that both contractors had failed to achieve the required progress, and moreover that almost the whole of the subscribed capital had been expended.
+A further act of Parliament, the Slamannan Railway Act 1839 (2 & 3 Vict. c. lvii), was obtained in July 1839, authorising total share capital of £140,000 and the usual additional one-third of the value in borrowings.